Living-with-machines/genre-classification/_sources/zooniverse.md

 # Overview of the Project: Classifying British Library Books By Genre

 Starting in 2005, the British Library (BL) worked in partnership with Microsoft to digitise a selection of out-of-copyright 18th and 19th century texts.
 This collection was subsequently made openly available in a number of formats, across a number of platforms.
-Throughout this document, the collection will be referred to as "{term}`Microsoft Digitised Books`".
+Throughout this document, the collection will be referred to as "[Microsoft Digitised Books](https://www.bl.uk/collection-guides/digitised-printed-books)".

 The collection covers ~49,455 titles (~65,227 volumes) published between 1789 and 1914.